benlloyd50/Vox_Design_Documents/software_requirements.md

   3. Start the call
   4. Communicate
   5. End call
-- Postcondition: Call info is displayed in chat
+- Postconditions: Call info is displayed in chat
 - Requirements: If connection is lost during call, user cannot rejoin the call.
 - Interface Requirements: A server call room